Mathematical methods in region-based theories of space: the case of Whitehead points: Introduction

-One of the very first endeavors towards a~positive answer to the question was due to Alfred N. \citet{Whitehead-ECPHK,Whitehead-CN,Whitehead-PR}.
-He presented various constructions of points out of which the one from \emph{Process and reality} was best developed and gained the attention of the community of logicians, mathematicians, and philosophers.
-However, having defined points, the English mathematician never bothered himself to show that the entities constructed are building blocks of any spaces.
+One of the very first endeavors toward a~positive answer to the question was due to Alfred N. \citet{Whitehead-ECPHK,Whitehead-CN,Whitehead-PR}.
+He presented various constructions of points out of which the one from \emph{Process and reality} was best developed and gained the attention of the community of logicians, mathematicians, and philosophers.\footnote{To tell the truth, the constructions of \emph{points} from \citet{Whitehead-ECPHK,Whitehead-CN} were wrong, as observed by de Laguna \citep{deLaguna-EAAS}.
+The reason was that initially, Whitehead worked with \emph{part of} relation only, and de Laguna suggested---and rightly so---going beyond it and adopting the notion of \emph{containing} (the dual of the modern \emph{non-tangential inclusion}) as one of the primitives.} However, having defined points, the English mathematician never bothered himself to show that the entities constructed are building blocks of any space.

-This paper aims to show how the development of formal methods from the 30s of the XXth century to the beginning of XXIst let us carry out Whitehead's construction in a rigorous mathematical manner and formulate a~partial positive solution to the problem of existence of topologies based on Whitehead points.
+This paper's goals are very modest, as we aim to show how the development of formal methods from the XXth century let us carry out Whitehead's construction in a rigorous mathematical manner and formulate a~partial positive solution to the problem of existence of non-trivial topologies based on Whitehead points.
+In light of this, the paper does not provide any new groundbreaking results in the field of region-based topology but rather shows how various results obtained within it allow us to draw a positive conclusion concerning Whitehead points: not only do exist structures with Whitehead points, but these points are also building blocks of topological spaces that were constructed in the area of representation theory for Boolean algebras and their extensions.